wintere/introhpc-archive/talapas-scripting/lesson.md

 ## Variables in Bash

-The shell is just a program, and like other programs, it has variables.
+The shell is a program, and like other programs, it has variables.
 Those variables control its execution, so by changing their values you can change how the shell and other programs behave.

 Every variable has a name.
-By convention, variables that are always present (constants) are given upper-case names.
+By convention, Bash constants are given upper-case names.

-Let's show the value of the variable `HOME`, or the path of *your* home directory:
+Let's show the value of the environment variable `HOME`, or the path of *your* home directory:

 ```bash
 echo HOME